 Who Was Georgia O'Keeffe?

-Georgia O'Keeffe was born on November 15, 1887, in Sun Prairie, Wisconsin and studied at the Art Institute of Chicago and the Art Students League in New York.
-Photographer and art dealer Alfred Stieglitz gave O'Keeffe her first gallery show in 1916 and the couple married in 1924.
+Artist Georgia O'Keeffe studied at the Art Institute of Chicago and the Art Students League in New York.
+Photographer and art dealer Alfred Stieglitz gave O'Keeffe her first gallery show in 1916, and the couple married in 1924.
 Considered the "mother of American modernism," O'Keeffe moved to New Mexico after her husband's death and was inspired by the landscape to create numerous well-known paintings.
-Georgia O'Keeffe died on March 6, 1986 at the age of 98.
+O'Keeffe died on March 6, 1986, at the age of 98.

 Early Life in Wisconsin and Virginia

 Artist Georgia O'Keeffe was born on November 15, 1887, on a wheat farm in Sun Prairie, Wisconsin.
 Her parents grew up together as neighbors; her father Francis Calixtus O'Keeffe was Irish, and her mother Ida Totto was of Dutch and Hungarian heritage.
 Georgia, the second of seven children, was named after her Hungarian maternal grandfather George Totto.